petervangalen/MAESTER-2021/README.md

 The scripts in this folder were used to classify cells as either K562 or BT142 based on mitochondrial variants, to compare this to classification based on RNA-seq, and to identify clonal structure in K562 cells of both cell line mixing experiments.

 #### 4. Clonal hematopoiesis sample
 These scripts were used to analyze cells from the clonal hematopoiesis bone marrow aspirate.
-This entails UMAP visualization, identification of informative variants, generating a heatmap of variant allele frequencies, and assessing cell type proportions (including the radar plot).
+This entails UMAP visualization, selection of informative variants, generating heatmaps of variant allele frequencies, and assessing cell type proportions (including the radar plot).

 #### 5. TCR-Seq
 This folder includes the analyses of the T-cell Receptor Enrichment to linK clonotypes by sequencing (TREK-seq) protocol.
 Duncan Morgan performed initial processing using Jupyter, followed by downstream analyses to link mtDNA variants to TCR clonotypes.

 #### 6. TET2 mutations
-This folder includes analyses to quantify transcripts with TET2 mutations, that were detected by Genotyping of Transcriptomes, in clones that were detected by MAESTER.
+This folder includes analyses to intersect TET2 mutations (detected by Genotyping of Transcriptomes) with mtDNA mutations (detected by MAESTER).

 #### 7. Trajectory analysis
-Slingshot was used to analyze the myeloid differentiation trajectory including the assignment of pseudotime values and assessment of the density of cells along the trajectory.
+Slingshot was used to analyze HSC differentiation trajectories, including the assignment of pseudotime values and density plots of cells along the trajectories.

 #### 8. Glioblastoma
-We performed Seq-Well scRNA-seq and MAESTER on two regions of a glioblastoma tumor and PBMCs from the same patient at the time of surgery.
-This analysis ultimately led to the identification of a variant that suggests a blood origin of some tumor-infiltrating myeloid cells.
+We performed Seq-Well scRNA-seq and MAESTER on peripheral blood mononuclear cells and glioblastoma tumor regions from a patient at the time of surgery.
+This includes selection of informative variants, the identification of a tumor-specific deletion, and the identification of a variant that suggests a blood origin of some tumor-infiltrating myeloid cells.

 #### 9. K562 bulk ATAC-seq
 We performed bulk ATAC-sequencing to validate variants that were detected by MAESTER.
 Here we correlate the VAFs between both methods.